-6.1.1.
-Convergence
+5.1.1 Convergence

-As previously mentioned, our inference method is exact for cycle-free PDMS factorgraphs.
+As previously mentioned, our approach is exact for cyclefree PDMS factor-graphs.
 For PDMS factor-graphs with cycles, our embedded message passing scheme converges to approximate results in ten iterations usually.
-Figure 9 illustrates a typical convergence process for the example PDMS factor-graph of Figure 6 for schemas of about ten attributes (i.e., $\Delta$ set to 0.1), prior beliefs at 0.7 and cycle feedback as follows: $f_1^+, f_2^-, f_3^-$ .
+Figure 7 below illustrates a typical convergence process for the example PDMS factor-graph of Figure 4 for schemas of about ten attributes (i.e., Δ set to 0.1), prior beliefs at 0.7 and cycle feedback as follows: f_1^+, f_2^-, f_3^- .